What’s That: Marine DEF

 Why the difference?

 A higher urea concentration provides advantages for marine applications, such as stability in harsh conditions, a reduced freezing point, and resistance to corrosion.
 Marine environments present extreme fluctuations in temperature and humidity.
 The higher urea concentration in Marine DEF enhances its stability under these conditions, ensuring consistent performance throughout a voyage.
 Traditional DEF can freeze at around -11°C (12°F), which can pose problems in colder waters.
-With its increased urea content, Marine DEF boasts a lower freezing point, typically around 0°C (32°F), allowing for reliable operation in harsher climates.
+With its increased urea content, it can freeze around 0°C (32°F).
 DEF freezing could only become an issue if the ship is constantly navigating through areas that are below freezing.
 Fear not—vessel engineers have considered this.
 Normally, the DEF storage tank is situated next to the engine room, which is heated.
 An alternative placement for the tank would be near the hull.
 The DEF is unlikely to freeze since the ocean seldom drops below zero degrees Celsius (°C).

 Marine environments are notoriously corrosive due to the presence of salt.
 The higher urea concentration in Marine DEF offers improved corrosion resistance, protecting vital engine components from damage.